Merge PDF

 Yes.
 The tool runs in any modern mobile browser including Safari on iOS and Chrome on Android.
 You can select PDF files from your device's storage, arrange them, and download the merged result without installing any app.

 There is no enforced size limit.
-The practical constraint is your device's available RAM.
-Files of 50–100 MB each can typically be merged without issue on modern smartphones and computers.
-Very large files such as high-resolution image-heavy PDFs over 500 MB may be slow depending on your hardware.
+Files of 50–100 MB each can typically be merged without issue on modern devices.
+Very large files such as high-resolution image-heavy PDFs over 500 MB may be slow depending on your hardware's available RAM.